Last updated on August 7th, 2022 at 04:59 pm

 15. Kota Kinabalu

 It’s located North of Malaysian Borneo where you can enjoy their beaches.
 You can go for snorkeling, diving and swimming.
-Kota Kinabalu is a modern city because it is the capital of Malaysia’s Sabah state.
+Kota Kinabalu is a modern city and you can’t miss it in your Borneo itinerary because it is the capital of Malaysia’s Sabah state.
 It is also the home of Kota Kinabalu City Mosque, Kinabalu National Park, and Mount Kinabalu.